Skip to main content

 The resolution of a case is only the last stage of a process.
 You can observe or evaluate:

-• quality of research
+• the quality of research

 • structural issues in written material